Encouraged by the success of Atari, other companies tried dipping their joysticks into the home video game market in

 Ultimately the combination of rushed, poorly designed titles, such as the colossal flop E.T – an almost unplayable adaptation of the film – and a market which had become flooded by consoles, lead to the industry effectively coming to a screeching halt.

-It wasn’t until 1985 when Japanese company Nintendo released their breakthrough device, the Nintendo Entertainment System (NES), that the industry began to roar back to life.
+It wasn’t until 1985, when Japanese company Nintendo released its breakthrough device, the Nintendo Entertainment System (NES), that the industry began to roar back to life.
 This next generation of consoles were remarkably different beasts to those that came earlier in the decade, making those forerunners look like relics in just a few short years.

 Designed by Masayuki Uemura, the NES (pictured below) featured a much more futuristic look than the 2600, with the black and woodgrain superseded by grey, white and red, and the cumbersome, inflexible joystick replaced with a more logical flat control pad.

-It was a little Italian plumber named Mario who helped Nintendo cement their place in video game history, and to continue as one of the world’s most successful console and game development studios to this day.
+It was a little Italian plumber named Mario who helped Nintendo cement its place in video game history and to continue as one of the world’s most successful console and game development studios to this day.

 Following his modest but unforgettable first appearance in the original Donkey Kong arcade game, the character and his universe was expanded into the game Super Mario Brothers, the first of many breakthrough hits for Nintendo.

 The graphic and sound design of this and other new titles blew away anything that came before.
 While still primitive by today’s standards, they featured sprites and animation that actually began to resemble real-life objects and interactions.
 These developments, combined with advances in plot and characterisation, were ultimately more immersive and enjoyable for the gamer.

 Numerous studios and developers soon jumped on this new wave, with even Atari introducing new consoles in an attempt to climb back to the top.
-Their 7800 model, the result of thousands of focus groups and market studies, featured much sleeker design, expansion ports, and the ability to play 2600 games.
+Their 7800 model, the result of thousands of focus groups and market studies, featured a much sleeker design, expansion ports, and the ability to play 2600 games.

 While all three units were technically superior to the NES, boasting better graphics and sound quality, they simply didn’t have the blockbuster titles of Nintendo.